Self-Drive and Guided Safaris near Durban

 The Park boasts one of the great success stories in the preservation of the endangered white rhino anywhere in the world, and it is practically impossible to visit here without seeing one.

 During the mid 1800s, persistent hunting in the region led many to believe that the white rhino population had been hunted to near extinction.
 Drastic action was needed and so in 1895, the first reserve was created, with the aim of protecting the species.

 The major success story, however, came much later in the 1960s with the creation of Operation Rhino, which involved successfully breeding the rapidly diminishing white rhino population back from near extinction.
 Through all the hardship and challenges faced, and thanks to the efforts of many hard working conservationists, this incredible species was saved.
 The reserve has a very effective anti-poaching unit in place to protect these still endangered animals, and Operation Rhino still continues to grow from strength to strength.

 In terms of getting here, from Durban's King Shaka Airport it is about a 210 km/2.5 hour drive to the Nyalazi Gate, from Richards Bay Airport it is just over an hours drive (approximately 75 km) to the Nyalazi Gate.

 Rhino Ridge Safari Lodge

-Rhino Ridge Safari Lodge is situated in a private concession within Africa’s oldest game reserve - the Hluhluwe-iMfolozi Park.
-The lodge offers morning and evening game driveswhich are conducted in open Land cruisers with professional guides.
+Rhino Ridge Safari Lodge is the only private lodge within Africa’s oldest game reserve - the Hluhluwe-iMfolozi Park.
+The lodge offers morning and evening game drives which are conducted in open Land cruisers with professional guides.

-Children aged 10 years and over are welcome.
+Children aged 4 years and older are welcome.